christoph-cullmann/www/content/_index.md

 cullmann.dev is the personal web site of Christoph Cullmann.

-The full sources of this web site can be found on [here](https://git.babylon2k.com/cullmann/www).
+The full sources of this web site can be found on [on my Forgejo instance](https://git.babylon2k.com/cullmann/www).

 ## Professional Life